V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * You want the tension to hold the belt taut, but not crazy
  * You want 7lbs (3.2kg) tension, it is not as much as you think.
  * It will NOT pluck like a guitar.
- * Always best to start loose, if all your parts come out several milimeters small, then you might be too loose
+ * Always best to start loose, if all your parts come out several millimeters small, then you might be too loose
  * If you overtighten you can prevent the steppers from turning, you will certainly break parts.
  * The parts will break long before the belt does.